|

 basic solutions that apply to public service hospitalization.
 And as a stranger I will make a plea for

-already know the messiness, variability, and uncertainty of everyday
+know the messiness, variability, and uncertainty of everyday healthcare, it

-But if you don’t understand clearly the underlying mechanics you won’t
+you don’t understand clearly the underlying mechanics you won’t be in a

 variability and uncertainty.
 If the